achen04/HTML-CSS-WORK1/README.md

-# NTU-WEB-HW5
+# HTML-CSS Small Project
 Learning the basics of HTML and CSS.
-Specifically worked on media query in CSS
+One day project done at the National Taiwan Univeristy 2 week web programming course.
+In this small project, specifically wanted to work on media query in CSS.